FlowPlan-G2P: A Structured Generation Framework for Transforming Scientific Papers into Patent Descriptions: Related Works

-Recent studies on automating patent text generation have primarily focused on specific components, such as claim drafting, summarization, or translation.
-For example, PatentGPT leverages LLMs to streamline claim writing, improving efficiency for legal professionals~\citep{Bai2024PatentGPT}.
-Patentformer generates full specifications conditioned on claims and drawings; yet, its reliance on patent-specific inputs restricts its applicability to diverse source materials like scientific literature~\citep{patentformer2024}.
-AutoPatent employs a multi-agent framework that simulates drafting and reviewing workflows; however, its complex coordination limits scalability for comprehensive description generation~\citep{wang2024autopatent}.
-Similarly, PatentLMM automates figure description generation using large-scale data, focusing narrowly on visual elements~\citep{shukla2025patentlmm}.
-In the context of paper-to-patent translation, PAP2PAT attempts to bridge the gap by utilizing outline-guided chunk generation~\citep{knappich2025pap2pat}.
-However, its reliance on static outlines fails to capture the dynamic entity relationships required for complex inventions.
-Furthermore, while Retrieval-Augmented Generation (RAG) approaches have been explored to mitigate hallucinations by retrieving prior art~\citep{ding2025automatic, hindi2025enhancing}, they fundamentally address factual accuracy rather than the structural reasoning and logical flow essential for the detailed description section.
+Recent studies on automating patent text generation have addressed specific components such as claim drafting, summarization, and translation.
+PatentGPT streamlines claim writing with LLMs~\citep{Bai2024PatentGPT}, and complementary frameworks target the rigorous validation of generated claims~\citep{yoo2026ace}.
+Specification-level approaches include Patentformer, which generates full documents conditioned on claims and drawings~\citep{patentformer2024}, and AutoPatent, which simulates multi-agent drafting-reviewing workflows~\citep{wang2024autopatent}; yet both rely on patent-internal inputs and face scalability limitations when applied to diverse source materials.
+PatentLMM further narrows the scope to figure description generation~\citep{shukla2025patentlmm}.
+In the paper-to-patent setting, PAP2PAT introduces outline-guided chunk generation~\citep{knappich2025pap2pat}, while RAG-based methods retrieve prior art to mitigate hallucinations~\citep{ding2025automatic, hindi2025enhancing}.
+However, the former depends on static outlines that cannot capture dynamic entity relationships, and the latter addresses factual accuracy rather than the structural reasoning essential for the detailed description section.